xerneas02/TpArchiLogicielle/README.md

 The class diagram for the project look like :
 ![Le diagramme de classe](https://cdn.discordapp.com/attachments/751057885730963578/1165711737018925303/image.png)

-Made by Mathis R. et Thomas T.
+Made by Mathis R. and Thomas T.

 It take 2 minutes on my pc to generate the 100 files. (over 1.2s/file) - Thomas.